pbierkortte/AI-Prompt-Toolkit/README.md

 ## Note

 These are personal tools; they may require adjustments for different use cases.
+Feedback and suggestions are welcome via issues.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.